Kshitiz-Sharma/mars-notebooks/README.md

 Mars notebooks provide similar functionality for Shell Scripts.

 #### Video documentation
-An overview of the framework and usage instructions are provided here [url]
+An overview of the framework and usage instructions are provided [here](https://youtu.be/CxGNWOHBAaI).

 #### Best practices
 - Each notebook should have the following sections